High-Performance DBMSs with io_uring: When and How to use it: Efficient Storage I/O with

 \paragraph{When \iouring{} does not help.} This setup is the simplest form of I/O execution, where the transaction thread blocks on every page fault or for eviction.
 Consequently, throughput is directly tied to device latency, and using \iouring{} does not result in performance gains.
 For the update-heavy YCSB workload mentioned earlier, our posix-based and \iouring{}-based implementation reaches a single-threaded throughput of 16.5\,k\,tx/s (\Cref{fig:bm_ycsb}, \emph{Posix} and \emph{io\_uring}).
 Because in-memory updates are negligible compared to storage latency, both implementations are \emph{I/O-latency bound}.

-\paragraph{Modeling the bottleneck.} To validate the performance results, we use a simple latency-based model derived from the operation costs in Table~\ref{tbl:iocost}.
+\paragraph{Modeling the bottleneck.} \phantomsection To validate the performance results, we use a simple latency-based model derived from the operation costs in Table~\ref{tbl:iocost}.
+The numbers in Table~\ref{tbl:iocost} are measured independently using targeted experiments: the transaction execution cost is obtained from an in-memory run, the I/O costs are measured separately for the corresponding read/write paths, and only the 70\% page fault rate follows from the configured YCSB workload.
 Assuming a 70\% page fault rate and an average read-plus-write latency of $70+12=82$\,$\mu$s for our SSD device, the expected throughput is $\frac{1}{0.7 \times 82 \times 10^{-6}} \approx 17.4\,\text{k\,tx/s}$.
 The estimate aligns with the measured 16.5\,k\,tx/s, confirming that I/O latency rather than CPU or software overhead limits synchronous performance.
 As a consequence, higher throughput can be achieved by reducing effective I/O latency or amortizing the latency of one request through batching.